How to Stop Feeling Guilty About Everything

 2. It’s normal to feel guilty in uncontrollable events

-- Impotency, frustration and loss of control go hand-in-hand with guilt.
+- Impotency, frustration, and loss of control go hand-in-hand with guilt

 3. Reflect on your emotions

+- Identify each of these and determine at what specific moment they appear.
 Once you’re aware of the habits or situations that make you vulnerable to feeling guilty, you can work on them and try to change or improve them.

 4. Accept the guilt

-It isn’t wrong to feel guilty, but it isn’t good to hold on to that guilt for your entire life.
+This is a fundamental step so that the feeling won’t overpower you and your interpersonal relationships.
+It isn’t wrong to feel guilty, but it isn’t good to hold on to it for your entire life.